Jeffery-Ni/AANuVis/README.md

 ## Step one
 Use # AANuVis-count_local.py # for local fasta file AAU and di- and tetra-nucleotide usage count and convert into percentaged format

-   Usage: python AANuVis-count_local.py fasta_file.fasta or nohup AANuVis-count_local.py fasta_file.fasta & for none-verbose
+   Usage: '''python AANuVis-count_local.py fasta_file.fasta''' or '''nohup AANuVis-count_local.py fasta_file.fasta &''' for none-verbose

    Dependency: seqkit, prodigal, python